yesnik/mysql-guides/tables.md

 *Example 2*

-We added new column to the table without locking read, update, instart operations:
+We added new column to the table without locking read, update, insert operations:

 ```sql
 -- Table size: 2.5 Gb, 11 mln rows